yeti0904/yedit-7/formatting-rules.md

 }
 ```
 use camel case for function names<br>
-macros must have all caps (except for ones that act like functions)
+macros must have all caps (except for ones that look like functions)
+only use 1 blank line at a time